stacklok/codegate-docs/docs/toolhive/how-to/custom-permissions.md

 1. Verify that the path(s) in your profile are correct
 2. Check that the permissions are set correctly (read/write)
-3. Ensure that the paths are accessible from within the container You can execute a shell in the container to check (this assumes the container includes an interactive shell):
+3. Make sure the paths are accessible from within the container.
+You can execute a shell in the container to check (this assumes the container includes an interactive shell):

    ```bash
    docker exec -it <server-name> /bin/sh